DFStewart/Udacity/SDCND/Project 5/README.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-As we saw previously, after searching through multiple window sizes a number of false positive detections appeared. to remove them I used the heatmap method provided in lecture and tuned the threshold for the video and test images.
+As we saw previously, after searching through multiple window sizes a number of false positive detections appeared. to remove them I used the heatmap method provided in lecture and tuned the threshold (to 10) for the video and test images.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.